jdorn/php-reports/README.md

 ?>
 ```

-Hopefully, you can begin to see the power of the Php Report Framework.
+Hopefully, you can begin to see the power of Php Reports.

-For full documentation, see the [wiki](http://github.com/jdorn/php-reports/wiki).
+For full documentation and information on getting started, check out http://jdorn.github.io/php-reports/